mostafazhrn/manifold_mikhail_bot/README.md

 # 🚀 A super Intelligent Manifold Trading Agent

-A fully customizable, GUI-enabled, ML-powered and LLM-augmented trading bot for Manifold Markets.
-By default, it targets markets created by MikhailTal, but can be configured to trade on any creator, category, or tag.
+A fully customizable, GUI-enabled trading bot for Manifold Markets that leverages machine learning and LLM-augmented reasoning.
+By default, it targets markets created by MikhailTal, but can be configured to trade across any creator, category, or tag, supporting all Manifold market types.

 This bot integrates machine learning, local LLM-based reasoning, and market pattern analysis, with optional internet-augmented intelligence, to deliver highly accurate predictions and automated trading at minimal to near-zero operating cost.